 If your dog suffers from any of the following conditions, then all the more reason for you to exercise and jog with him or her regularly!

 - Destructive nature such as destroying furniture, invading trash cans, or chewing shoes.
+Anything that the best chew toys for puppies won't help.

 - Obsessive behavior.